+That’s why as a dad-to-be, you deserve to know the paternity benefits in the Philippines.
 Here are the questions soon-to-be dads usually ask about paternity benefits, specifically paternity leave in the Philippines, and their corresponding answers.

 Under RA 8187, male private and government employees in the Philippines are entitled to seven days of paternity leave with full pay.
 They should receive their basic salary, allowances, and other monetary benefits for those days.

-The paternity leave allows fathers to care for their newborn and wife after giving birth or help their partner recover after a miscarriage or abortion.
+Paternity leave allows fathers to care for their newborn and wife after giving birth or help their partner recover after a miscarriage or abortion.

 That’s all you can expect to receive—nothing more, nothing less—except if you’re working for a company that offers a paid paternity leave that’s longer than the government-mandated leave.

+“Am I entitled to paternity leave if I’m not married to my partner?”
 “Can I file a paternity leave if I’m not living with my wife?”

-Sadly, the answer to both questions is no. The paternity leave is only valid to male private and government employees who are married and living with their partners.
+Sadly, the answer to both questions is no. The paternity leave is valid only to male private and government employees who are married and living with their partners.

 You can avail of paternity leave benefits if you meet these conditions:

+Unlike maternity leave benefits, paternity leave isn’t filed with the SSS but with the employer.
 Here are the general steps to file for paternity leave benefits as soon as you discover that your wife is pregnant:

 For your convenience, get a copy of your marriage certificate and your baby’s birth certificate or death certificate through the NSO online service.
 You won’t have to personally visit an NSO or PSA branch, and you’ll receive your requested documents in your home or office within two to 13 working days.